landonepps/airplay2-receiver-sound/README.md

 ## Known tricks and issues
 I wont be able to fix them but let you know

+- Always begin streaming first to virtual and then physical devices, otherwise its likely to fail
+- Multiple instances of virtual-receivers hosted on the same device won't work and mess mdns up
-- Make sure you have 'pyaudio' and 'virtualenv' already installed before doing everything else
+- Make sure you have 'pyaudio' and 'virtualenv' already installed & built before running any command
--
-- Start streaming to the virtual-receiver device and then to physical devices to enhance latency / quality
+- Always enter the 'virtualenv' before starting AirPlay, without it the connection will break even if the device is visible

 ## Installation and Options (macOS)

-**For Windows & Raspberry Pi check out the original>> **
+**For Windows & Raspberry Pi check out the original code>> **

 brew install python3
 brew install portaudio
 brew install virtualenv
 brew install pyaudio

-Start receiver with this command:
+>> Start receiver with this command:

 virtualenv -p /usr/local/bin/python3 proto source proto/bin/activate